Boat Trailer Tongue Weight Calculator

 Enter the Trailer Weight

-Input the weight of the empty trailer in pounds, as shown on the trailer's certification plate.
+Input the dry weight of the trailer itself in pounds, without the boat or any gear.

 2. 2